PositivePerson/kittypedia/README.md

-This project is using Instagram API.
+This project is using thecatapi API.

 In the project directory, you can run: